READ MORE

 At bedtime, try listening to a recording of guided sleep meditation.
 You may listen to meditation podcasts or online streaming services, like Spotify.
 If you feel like going out for a walk you may as well try your local library or visit some online websites, and if you feel like installing an app, you might want to try, for example, Take3Breaths App.

-It offers guided meditation for sleep and relaxationsleep and relaxation, guided meditation for managing stress and anxietymeditation for managing stress and anxiety, guided meditation for increasing productivitymeditation for increasing productivity and creativitycreativity, as well as breathing exercises.
+It offers guided meditation for sleep and relaxation, guided meditation for managing stress and anxietymeditation for managing stress and anxiety, guided meditation for increasing productivity and creativity, as well as breathing exercises.

 Updated: 14.10.2022